4. Quantification Methods

 model.fit(dataset.training)

-estim_prevalence = model.quantify(dataset.test.instances)
+estim_prevalence = model.predict(dataset.test.instances)

 4.1.6.
 Kernel Density Estimation methods (KDEy)

-KDEy-HD: minimizes the (squared) Hellinger Distance and solves the problem via a Monte Carlo approach
+• KDEy-HD: minimizes the (squared) Hellinger Distance and solves the problem via a Monte Carlo approach

-KDEy-CS: minimizes the Cauchy-Schwarz divergence and solves the problem via a closed-form solution
+• KDEy-CS: minimizes the Cauchy-Schwarz divergence and solves the problem via a closed-form solution

-KDEy-ML: minimizes the Kullback-Leibler divergence and solves the problem via maximum-likelihood
+• KDEy-ML: minimizes the Kullback-Leibler divergence and solves the problem via maximum-likelihood

 These methods are specifically devised for multiclass problems (although they can tackle binary problems too).

-that can be explored in model selection range in [0.01, 0.25].
-The methods’ performance
+All KDE-based methods depend on the hyperparameter bandwidth of the kernel.
+Typical values that can be explored in model selection range in [0.01, 0.25].
+Previous experiments reveal the methods’ performance varies smoothly at small variations of this hyperparameter.

 4.2.
 Composable Methods

-module allows the composition of quantification methods from loss functions and feature transformations.
 Any composed method solves a linear system of equations by minimizing the loss after transforming the data.
 Methods of this kind include ACC, PACC, HDx, HDy, and many other well-known methods, as well as an unlimited number of re-combinations of their building blocks.

 4.2.1.
 Installation